zorrobyte/eon-neos-builder/README.md

 Prerequisites
 -----

 * Manage your expectations!
 Building Android from source takes hours to complete.
+It took me around 24 hours
+* This is an experimental repo and should be considered as such. ie. I am not responsible if you brick your phone
 * macOS (Tested on Mojave 10.14.5)
 * 200GB of free space
 * git